ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 In order to verify that a Transaction's signature is valid, all DLT Master nodes require the public key associated with the withdrawal Wallet (or Wallets).
 This public key is rather large (4096 bits), so it is not always included in the Transaction.
 It must only be included if the withdrawal Wallet has never been spent/used in a transaction before and thus its public key is unknown.
 After the first time a Wallet is used as the source Wallet, the appropriate public key becomes part of the Wallet State on all Master nodes.
 From that moment forward only the source Wallet Address has to be sent in Transactions.

-Because all withdrawal Wallets must belong to the same public/private keypair, it is sufficient to list only the (shorter) address `nonce` values and the respective amounts, since full Wallet addresses can be easily calculated from the public key and nonce value.
+Because all withdrawal Wallets must belong to the same public/private key pair, it is sufficient to list only the (shorter) address `nonce` values and the respective amounts, since full Wallet addresses can be easily calculated from the public key and nonce value.

 Each transaction can deposit funds into multiple destination Wallets.
 These do not need to belong to the same public key.
 The list of destinations must include full addresses and amounts per address.
 The total deposited amount must match the total withdrawal amount minus the transaction fee.